Janice Knickrehm

+Career

+Knickrehm, who appeared in numerous stage productions in Salt Lake City, made her feature film debut in the horror film Halloween: The Curse of Michael Myers (1995) portraying Minnie Blankenship, a boarding house owner and member of a cult harvesting the power of killer Michael Myers.

+She later appeared in SLC Punk!
+(1998), Absence of the Good (1999), and Little Secrets (2001).

 Knickrehm made an appearance at the 25th anniversary fan convention for Halloween held in Pasadena, California in 2003.
 She participated in a discussion panel that consisted of Kim Darby, Bradford English, and Marianne Hagan, among others, that allowed fans attending the event to ask questions of the cast and crew about the film and their experiences on the set.
-She died at age 87.

 Personal life

 Knickrehm was married to her husband, Gus for many years before his death on January 21, 1990.
 Together they had seven children; five sons - Gene, John, Honore, Matthew and Gus, and two daughters - Maggie and Elizabeth.

+Death

+Knickrehm died on January 23, 2013.
+A memorial mass was held for Knickrehm at the Saint Vincent de Paul Catholic Church in Salt Lake City.